danieltott/draft-tracker/README.md

+Small thing to track your draft.

+Not a draft board, just a simple way to keep track of who is claimed, who is on your team, and who you're watching.
+Supports multiple teams.
+Import order from footballguys.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>